razem-io/plingding/README.md

 ## Note

 Make sure to set the PUSHOVER_API_TOKEN and PUSHOVER_USER_KEY environment variables before running the application.
 If these environment variables are not set, the application will return an error message indicating which variable is missing.

+## Platform-Specific Notes

+- **Linux**: The application should work out of the box on most Linux distributions.
+- **Windows**: When using the Windows binary, you may need to set environment variables through the System Properties or use the `set` command in the command prompt before running the application.
+- **macOS**: The macOS binary should work similarly to the Linux version.
+Ensure you've built it on a macOS system as described in the "Building for macOS" section.